Costin Amigo: Chassis and body

-The car's chassis is often described as a wooden monocoque.
+The car's chassis is described as a wooden monocoque.
 This was not the first such structure designed and built by Costin.
 In 1959 he had partnered with Jem Marsh to start Marcos Engineering and produce the timber chassis Marcos GT Xylon that debuted in 1959.
 In 1965 the Costin-Nathan sports racer was launched, funded by Roger Nathan.
 And in 1967 the Costin-Harris Protos open wheel car started to be raced by Ron Harris Racing in Formula Two (F2) events, as well as one appearance in Formula One (F1) at the 1967 German Grand Prix joint F1/F2 event at the Nürburgring.

 The Amigo's chassis is made up of six interconnected torsion boxes.
 Three longitudinal boxes form the car's center tunnel and left and right sill boxes, and three lateral boxes define the engine compartment, cockpit, and boot and rear suspension bay.
 The underside of the car is enclosed with the exception of some service openings.
 The chassis is made of gaboon plywood.
 Parana pine replaces the Sitka spruce used by Costin on the earlier Marcos structure for jointing strips and local reinforcements.
 The wooden components are bonded with Aerolite adhesive from Ciba.

 The completed chassis weighs 187 lb.
 Torsional stiffness is 3500 ftlb per degree of twist.
 Rollover protection is provided by a triangulated steel tube attached to the double-boxed rear bulkhead.

 The fiberglass body is bonded to the chassis with an Araldite adhesive, but is not structural.
 Its shape includes a reverse or reflex camber line like the one Costin had used in his aerodynamic refinements of the body of the original Lotus Elite.
 This contributes to aerodynamic stability at speed, although it is said to be detrimental to the same when in traffic.

 An unusual feature on some cars is a fin-like pylon that is attached just ahead of the trailing edge of the roof and is topped by a small red lamp.

-Costin's focus on aerodynamic efficiency meant that even items like the external mirrors were subject to rigorous scrutiny; the car's drag coefficient ($\scriptstyle C_\mathrm d\,$) is 0.29.
+Costin's focus on aerodynamic efficiency meant that even items like the external mirrors were subject to rigorous scrutiny.
+The car's drag coefficient ($\scriptstyle C_\mathrm d\,$) is 0.29.

 Running gear

 Much of the car's running gear is sourced from Vauxhall, with many parts coming from the VX 4/90 in particular.

-The front suspension includes the crossmember from a Vauxhall Victor along with the Vauxhall's front suspension of upper and lower A-arms and coil springs.
+The front suspension includes the crossmember from a Vauxhall Victor along with the Vauxhall's front suspension of upper and lower wishbones and coil springs.
 Custom trailing arms of Costin's design were added.
 The rear suspension employs a Vauxhall Victor live axle with leading arms, coil springs, and a Panhard rod.
 The damper units are special self-leveling Koni pieces, that were only otherwise made available to Ferrari.

 Brakes are the same front disc and rear drum assemblies used on the Vauxhall.